 How to update a person's data from a webhook in a journey or playbook

-The Send to webhook action in a playbook or journey campaign enables you to send, via a webhook response payload, field value updates to a person record.
-You can then use the updated field values within the journey, such as in filter or condition shapes to determine the person’s path through the journey.
+The Send to Webhook action in a playbook or journey campaign lets you send updates to a person's record using a webhook response.
+You can then use these updated values in the journey, such as in filters or conditions, to guide the person's path.

-NOTE: This functionality applies to the webhook action in a playbook or journey only, not the webhook data source.
+NOTE: This functionality applies only to the webhook action in a playbook or journey, not to the webhook data source.

 Prepare your webhook response

-The Send to webhook action will send a payload to your webhook URL (endpoint) containing campaign and person (contact) data, similar to this:
+The Send to webhook action sends a payload to your webhook URL (endpoint) with campaign and contact data, similar to this:

 json